RamiroAmadeo/BaSP-A2022-Etapa-1/Readme.md

 > In this week we learned how to use **HTML** for the task of create the landing page of the last week.
 Besides we learned how to use **Git** for a good follow of ur work.

+### Week 03
+> This week i learn how to use css.
+It means that i know how to give color and positionate the elements that we wright in HTML last week.
+It was more difficult than i thougt but it was very interesting.

 **_By Ramiro Amadeo_**